roshand33/Notes/jenkins_QnA.md

 Communicates with the master to receive instructions and report progress or results.
 Operates autonomously within the scope of the assigned tasks.

-Role of Jenkins Plugins + examples :-
+5.Role of Jenkins Plugins + examples :-
 Jenkins plugins are add-ons that extend the core functionality of Jenkins, an open-source automation server.
 They allow users to customize Jenkins to meet specific project requirements and integrate it with a vast array of external tools and services.
 Role of Jenkins Plugins:
 Extending Functionality